 I slowly walked forward with the two rods sticking out in front of me.
-As I approached the spot where he had indicated the cable was buried the two rods parted until they became lined up with each other.
+As I approached the spot where he had indicated the cable was buried the two rods parted until they became parallel with each other.
 The left one pointing left, the right pointing right.
 No Way!
 I backed up, and as I did the rods came back together.
 I moved forward again and they went apart!
 I could hear the mild excited chuckling behind me.

 We took a can of orange spray paint and made a mark on the ground. then we moved about 20 feet away from that mark and did it again.
 Sure enough… there it was again.
 We marked the ground every 20 feet all the way up to the main gate.
 And get this.
 It even worked where the cable was buried under the railroad tracks.
 I walked down the middle of the railroad track and could tell right where the cable was buried underneath it.

 So, after that, I kept my own pair of divining rods in my garage.
 Bill explained that you could bury a new pipe under the ground and you would not be able to find it, but after something runs through it, like water or electricity or even a wad of rags, you can find it using the divining rods.

 One day a few years later, my brother was visiting my house when I lived out in the country and he brought up someone who claimed to use a divining rod to find something, and I told him that I had a divining rod and you can use it to find cables and sewer lines and water pipes with it. — Of course, he had the same reaction I did, so we went out in the front yard and I told him how to hold them, and let him find out for himself.
 It only takes once.
 The result is so noticeable, it doesn’t leave any question in your mind when it happens.